-- 1 tablespoon of Italian seasoning or 2 tablespoons fresh basil or oregano (minced); or 1 – 2 teaspoons of dried basil or oregano leaves.
+- 1 tablespoon of Italian seasoning or 2 tablespoons fresh basil or oregano (minced); or 1 to 2 teaspoons of dried basil or oregano leaves

 In a skillet over medium heat, preheat oil until it shimmers or a drop of water flicked in it dances.

-Stir in tomatoes and simmer until slightly thickened; about 5 minutes.
+Stir in tomatoes and simmer until slightly thickened, about five minutes.